 A more powerful engine enables the aircraft to climb better.
 As the aircraft has to overcome drag and the rearward component of weight while pitching up to and in the climb attitude.
-The more excess power it has the steeper the climb angle can be, like some fighter jets are able to climb vertically solely by virtue of their massive engine power.
+The more excess power it has the steeper the climb angle can be, like some fighter jets are able to climb vertically solely by virtue of their massive engine power/ thrust available.

 This can be expressed in speed, rate of climb and the angle of climb and is defined as follows:

-At a certain altitude aircraft climb performance will reach 100 ft/min on the VSI, the aircraft is then said to have reached its service ceiling.
-Absolute ceiling will be reached when the RoC is 0 ft/min, which will take a bit longer too attain.
+At a certain altitude the climb rate will reach 100 ft/min on the VSI, the aircraft is then said to have reached its service ceiling.
+Absolute ceiling will be reached when the RoC is 0 ft/min, which will take somewhat longer too attain.